SumoLogic/sumologic-aws-lambda/kinesis-firehose-cloudwatch-collection/metrics/README.md

     4. Click the sumologic-kinesis-cloudwatch-metrics link, and then click Deploy.
     5. In the Configure application parameters panel,
         Section1aSumoLogicKinesisMetricsURL: "Provide HTTP Source Address from AWS Kinesis Firehose for Metrics source created on your Sumo Logic account."
+        Section1bNamespaceFilter: "Enter in a comma-delimited list of namespaces which you want to collect AWS CloudWatch metrics from.
+Example: AWS/ELB, AWS/DynamoDB .... (give a list of all the ones we support).
+                                   To collect all namespaces simply leave this field blank; this is the default value."

         Section2aCreateS3Bucket: "Create AWS S3 Bucket"
                                1. Yes - Create a new AWS S3 Bucket to store failed data.
                                2. No - Use an existing AWS S3 Bucket to store failed data.